Manuwarra Red Dog Highway

-- Stage Four: A 107 km section from the Rio Tinto rail crossing to Nanutarra-Munjina Road on new alignment following the Rio Tinto rail line through some very rugged terrain.
+Three stages are complete with one final stage remaining.The fourth and final stage is a 108 kilometre section from the Rio Tinto rail crossing to Nanutarra-Munjina Road on new alignment following the Rio Tinto rail line through some very rugged terrain.

-The project has a strong focus on creating regional employment and opportunities for local businesses, including aboriginal companies.
+The project has a strong focus on creating regional employment and opportunities for local businesses, including Aboriginal companies.

 - Road interface with FMG rail bridge agreed

 - Corridor selected near Hamersley Homestead in consultation with Eastern Guruma traditional owners.